-- Be familiar with and follow the duties of the role as described in KCSiE, 2024, including Annex C. - Will read through the Safeguarding Handbook and ensure it is available online to all staff. - Follow the safeguarding calendar within the safeguarding handbook.
+- Read and understand Keeping Children Safe in Education (2025), in full. - Be familiar with and follow the duties of the role as described in KCSiE, 2025, including Annex C. - Will read through the Safeguarding Handbook and ensure it is available to all staff.

-- Ensure the first Academy Committee meeting each year includes training to contextualise the child protection and safeguarding practice at the setting. - Inform the Head of Safeguarding of any strategic issues relating to safeguarding.
+- Follow the safeguarding calendar within the safeguarding handbook. - Ensure the first Academy Committee meeting each year includes training to contextualise the child protection and safeguarding practice at the setting. - Inform the Head of Safeguarding of any strategic issues relating to safeguarding.